yanhwee/ardupilot-gazebo-ros-guide/README.md

 2. Walk-through
     1. Gazebo
         1. Create model file for 360 lidar.
-            1. Ensure the lasers are setup in a clockwise direction
+            1. Ensure the lasers are setup in a "circular" manner
+                - Actually clockwise or not it doesn't matter
+                    - Rather, ArduPilot parameter,`PRX_ORIENT`, controls the orientation of the proximity sensors
+                - Just ensure that `min_angle` starts from 0
+                - Don't overlap the first and last laser
                 ```
                 <samples>n</samples>
                 <min_angle>0</min_angle>